TSerious/QuickFioriTimeEvents/README.md

 - Get the current work time from SAP Fiori

 ## Disclaimer
 So far this is a Windows only tool.
-It uses [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and requires [Firefox](https://www.mozilla.org/de/firefox/new/) to interact with the Fiori website.
+It uses [BeautifulSoup](https://pypi.org/project/beautifulsoup4/) and requires Edge or [Firefox](https://www.mozilla.org/de/firefox/new/) to interact with the Fiori website.

 ## Installation
-To use the tool [Firefox](https://www.mozilla.org/de/firefox/new/) needs to be installed.
 The tool does not need to be installed just run it.
+When run for the first time, you will be asked weather to use Edge or Firefox.
-When run for the first time, you need to define the url for *Fiori*.
+On the first start, you also need to define the url for *Fiori*.
 Open a browser navigate to your Fiori website and copy the address into the shown window.<br/>
 <img src="/Readme_Images/FioriUrl.PNG" alt="taskbar icon"/>

-When run for the first time, the tool also searches for an installation of Firefox.
-This is done in the background and usually doesn't require any inputs.
-But the paths can also be defined in the config.ini file.

 ### Autostart
 In order to start the tool with Windows, it needs to be put into the *Startup* directory.
 To open the *Startup* directory, hit the keys Win+R, type <code>shell:startup</code> into the opened form (window) and click ok.
 Afterwards create a shortcut of the *QuickFioriTimeEvents.exe* (right click on the exe and select *Create shortcut*) and copy the just created shortcut to the *Startup* directory.
 From now on the tool will be started when Windows is started.